 - restore balance in the body

 Reflexology is the study of how one part of the human body is connected to another.
-This means you might have to massage a different location — like your hand — to treat a different area, like your head.
+This means you might have to massage a different location — such as your hand — to treat a different area, such as your head.
 You’ll reach for the right pressure points to ease your pain.

 If you want to learn more about treating your headache this way, it’s important to understand how to do so correctly.
 We explain what science says and give you some pressure points to try next time your head hurts.

-In the study, the massages reduced the number of headaches in each subject within the first week of treatment.
-By the end of the treatment period, the average number of headaches each subject received fell from almost seven headaches per week to just two per week.
-The average length of a subject’s headache also decreased by half during the treatment period from an average of eight hours to an average of four.
+In the study, the massages lowered the number of headaches in each study participant within the first week of treatment.
+By the end of the treatment period, the average number of headaches each study participant experienced fell from almost seven headaches per week to just two per week.
+The average length of a study participant’s headache also decreased by half during the treatment period from an average of 8 hours to an average of 4.

-In a much older but slightly larger study, scientists looked at how 10 intense one-hour massage treatments spread over two weeks might affect 21 women experiencing chronic headaches.
-As in the smaller study, subjects in this study received massages from certified massage practitioners.
+In a much older but slightly larger study from 1990, scientists looked at how 10 intense 1-hour massage treatments spread over 2 weeks might affect 21 women experiencing chronic headaches.
+As in the smaller study, participants in this study received massages from certified massage practitioners.
 The effects of the massages were then studied on a more long-term time frame.

-Researchers in this study found that those 10 intense massage sessions led to a reduced occurrence, duration, and intensity of headaches.
+Researchers in this study found that those 10 intense massage sessions led to a lowered occurrence, duration, and intensity of headaches.

-Do you have migraines, too?
-There have also been studies on stimulating pressure points for migraine relief, as well.
+Do you have migraine attacks too?
+There have also been studies on stimulating pressure points for migraine relief.